pzuehlke/Turing-machine-tape-generator/README.md

 ## Dependencies

-A LaTeX distribution with the TikZ package installed is necessary to compile the generated code into a graphical representation.
+A Python interpreter to run the script and a LaTeX distribution with the TikZ package installed to compile the generated code into a graphical representation.